SL SelfLandlord

 Q: Is my older property at risk?

 Older properties are more likely to have issues with excess cold, damp, or outdated electrical installations.
 Get a survey if you’re unsure.
 Proactive remediation costs far less than a Rent Repayment Order or enforcement action.
+Read the Decent Homes Standard guide for the full list of requirements.

 General Landlord Questions